 ● Zucchini: Zucchini (and other summer squashes) can be grown in containers or in mounded soil.
 They can be grown from seeds, though they’ll need good moisture and warm soil.

 These are only some ideas for busy parents who want to start a summer garden with their children.
 There are other types of plants to consider -- drought-resistant, low-maintenance, etc. -- but it just depends on what you’re looking for in a garden and want to teach your kids.
-You can always consult with a gardening professional if you need more ideas.
+You can always consult a garden and landscaping expert in your area if you need more ideas.